There are four types of PPP interfaces:

 The serial device for a modem is not automatically detected.
 Some modems present themselves as several devices, and the subdevice for the PPP line may be any of the available choices, but start with the last device, then try the first, and then others in between if none of those function.

-Select a Plan and the remaining fields will be filled with known values for that Provider and Plan
+Selecting a Plan populates the remaining fields on the page with known values for that combination of Provider and Plan in that Country.

-The Service Provider options can be configured manually if other values are needed, or when using a provider that is not listed:
+The remaining options can be configured manually if other values are needed, or when using an unlisted provider:

 - Username and Password